ochinchina/supervisord/README.md

 Following new keys are supported by the [program:xxx] section:

-- depends_on: define program depends information.
+- **depends_on**: define program depends information.
 If program A depends on program B, C, the program B, C will be started before program A. Example:

 ```ini
 [program:A]